Community members speak out about wanting single-member district model for DD2

 “We are introducing a bill for a single-member district in Dorchester District 2, it has been drafted,” Pendarvis said.

 Smith noted at the press conference that it has been approximately a decade since there has been a minority to serve on the school board.
-In their efforts to work together as a community to bring a more accurate representation of the 26,000 students residing in Dorchester District 2 to the school board, Smith considers this a moment for change.
+In their efforts to work together as a community to bring a more accurate representation of the 26,000 students residing in DD2 to the school board, Smith said he considers this a moment for change.

-“We can not afford another generation without having diversity on that school board.
-We need diversity,” Smith continued.
+“We cannot afford another generation without having diversity on that school board.
+We need diversity,” Smith said.

+Smith ran a failed campaign for the DD2 Board of Education in the most recent election.

-In other nearby districts such as Charleston County, Orangeburg and Berkeley County, a single-member district has already been set in place.
-Smith is hopeful that supporting this bill will be an endeavor that brings the community together for a greater change.
+In other nearby districts such as Charleston County, Orangeburg and Berkeley County, single-member districts are in place.
+Smith said he is hopeful that supporting this bill will be an endeavor that brings the community together for a greater change.

 “The next phase is contacting your legislators, if this is something that you agree with, you are the person we need right now.
 Don’t be afraid, your voice matters,” Westfall said.